Transformers (ONNX) Embeddings

 spring.ai.embedding.transformer.enabled

-Enable the Transformer Embedding client.
+Enable the Transformer Embedding model.

 true